matteozavatteri/matteozavatteri.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a temporary assistant professor in ***computer science*** at the Department of Mathematics of  University of Padova, Italy.
+I am an assistant professor in ***computer science*** at the Department of Mathematics of  University of Padova, Italy.

 My main **research interests** involve